 - Release Date: 16 August 2017

-- Platforms: Linux, macOS, PlayStation 4, Xbox One, and IOS.
+- Platforms: Linux, macOS, PlayStation 4, Xbox One, Windows, Amazon Luna, and IOS.

 Pillars of the Earth is based on Ken Follet’s best-selling novel of the same name.
 Set in 12th century England, the game retells the story of a small village located in Kingsbridge, starring Jack, Philip, and Aliena.
 During a period of war and poverty, the townsfolk decide to construct a cathedral to claim wealth and security for the masses.
 It is during this event, characters with very different backgrounds come to meet each other.